- Scholarship in 2014 at University of Texas

 Dr Joyce Fung is an instructor at the Chook lab in the University of Texas Southwestern Medical Center.
-She earned her A.B. in Biochemistry and Molecular Biology from Washington University in St Louis and a PhD in Molecular Biophysics from the University of Texas Southwestern Medical Center.
+She earned her A.B. in Biochemistry and Molecular Biology from Washington University in St Louis in 2012 and her Ph.D. in Molecular Biophysics from the University of Texas Southwestern Medical Center in 2017.

 Driven by her passion in science, she started her graduate study at University of Texas Southwestern Medical Center in 2012.
-She joined Yuh Min Chook's laboratory and utilised X-ray crystallography and other biophysical methods to elucidate biological mechanisms at atomic resolution.
+She joined Dr. Yuh Min Chook's laboratory and utilised X-ray crystallography and other biophysical methods to elucidate biological mechanisms at atomic resolution.
 She completed her postdoctoral training at the University of Pennsylvania in the laboratory of Dr. Elizabeth Rhoades, focusing on studying intrinsically disordered proteins involved in neurodegenerative diseases using fluorescence methods.